-- The app is entirely voluntary to use; - The app will not ask people to enter personal identifiable data - The app will give control to App Users about what data or functionality they want to use: - The 'App settings' give user the ability to delete the app and any app-related data stored on the phone. - Users can decide if they want to allow 'COVID-19 Exposure Notification Services' on their phone. - Users can also choose to receive notifications so that they can receive a phone alert when they have been exposed to someone who has tested positive for COVID-19.
-They can turn on and off this functionality in the 'Notifications' settings of their mobile phone at any point in time. - The app is used to augment the existing manual contact tracing process; - The app is used for the purposes set out in the DPIA, and only in the context of the COVID-19 crisis; - The app is to be decommissioned once the COVID-19 crisis is over;
+- The app is entirely voluntary to use; - The contact tracing function of the app will not ask people to enter personal identifiable data - The app will give control to App Users about what data or functionality they want to use: - The 'App settings' give user the ability to delete the app and any app-related data stored on the phone. - Users can decide if they want to allow 'COVID-19 Exposure Notification Services' on their phone. - Users can also choose to receive notifications so that they can receive a phone alert when they have been exposed to someone who has tested positive for COVID-19.
+They can turn on and off this functionality in the 'Notifications' settings of their mobile phone at any point in time.

-- The app processes data as set out in this DPIA, the Terms and Conditions of the App8 and Privacy Notice9) - the DPIA and Privacy Notice are accessible to the public and kept up to date - The app does not use location services to track the location of users or for any other purpose; - The app does not, and will never, reveal the identity of a person infected with COVID-19; - The app must be able to function while the screen is locked.
+- The app is used to augment the existing manual contact tracing process; - The app can be used to generate and send self-isolation certificates; - If you need a self-isolation certificate the app only asks people to enter the minimum amount of personal data needed to generate and send the self-isolation certificate and deletes all your personal data once your certificate is sent by email.
+The app is used for the purposes set out in the DPIA, and only in the context of the COVID-19 crisis; - The app is to be decommissioned once the COVID-19 crisis is over; - The app processes data as set out in this DPIA, the Terms and Conditions of the App8 and Privacy Notice9) - the DPIA and Privacy Notice are accessible to the public and kept up to date - The app does not use location services to track the location of users or for any other purpose; - The app does not, and will never, reveal the identity of a person infected with COVID-19; - The app must be able to function while the screen is locked.

 The trust of the public in the proposed processing of data and appropriate privacy measures are of paramount importance to engender the adoption of the app.
 The Scottish Government is committed to transparency in the development and operation of the app.
 To that end, the source code and this DPIA document and related documents (e.g. EQIA) will be published to the public online as soon as they are ready.
-These will be kept up to date to reflect the live operation of the system and the data being processed.
-Furthermore, robust processes will be put in place to perform security testing and respond to security issues during the development and the operation of the app.
+These will be kept up to date to reflect the live operation of the system and